Griff Rhys Jones: Personal life

+Rhys Jones owned Undina, the 45 ft, fifty-year-old wooden sailing yacht which was used in Three Men in Another Boat; he spent £500,000 on her restoration and in 2013 stated she was for sale for £195,000, "probably less".
+Around 2011, he bought a 1948 57 ft wooden yacht, Argyll, which he races at regattas, including the Fastnet Race.

 A former heavy drinker, Rhys Jones is a teetotaller: "I don't drink so going to a party can become very tedious.
 By about 11 o'clock, everybody goes to another planet and you're not there with them, so I tend to avoid that sort of thing."
 He started running as a leisure pursuit in his early forties.
 In 2008, he presented two programmes called Losing It which were shown on BBC Two, in which he discussed his own problems with anger management.

 An active conservationist, Rhys Jones is the president of Civic Voice, the national organisation representing Britain's civic societies.
-He also owns a small pack of alpacas.
+He also owns a small herd of alpacas.

 A resident of East Anglia, Rhys Jones was awarded an honorary degree by the University of East Anglia in 2002.

 He was awarded honorary degrees by the University of Glamorgan, the University of Essex and an honorary D.Litt from Anglia Ruskin University.
 He is also a Fellow of the Royal Welsh College of Music and Drama, the Royal Society of Arts, and an Honorary Fellow of his alma mater, Emmanuel College, Cambridge.
 In 2009 he was honoured by his father's former university, the University of Wales College of Medicine (now part of Cardiff University).

 Rhys Jones was appointed Officer of the Order of the British Empire (OBE) in the 2019 Birthday Honours for services to the National Civic Society Movement, charity and entertainment.